simoneperazzoli/simoneperazzoli-playing-with-nasa-datasets/README.md

 # simoneperazzoli-playing-with-nasa-datasets

-This resository was created with the goal to analyse Nasa open datasets.
+This repository was created with the goal to analyse Nasa open datasets.

 To run this notebook, follow the instruction bellow: